fertrig/trigoso.xyz/static/resume.md

 Built UI features in iOS and Android using Flutter.
 Developed mobile native integrations using Flutter method channels, Swift, and Kotlin.
-Learned Swift and Swift UI to develop an iOS Share Extension.
+Learned Swift and SwiftUI to develop an iOS Share Extension.
 Developed a WebSockets client using Typescript.

 Worked with GraphQL clients on web, Flutter, Swift.